FOLLOW US

 Travel within or out of Israel or the OPTs is at your own risk.
 You are encouraged to follow the advice of local authorities, for example on which routes are open or when to take shelter.

+Border crossings out of Gaza have been closed to civilians and general traffic since the Israeli military took control of the Rafah crossing on 6 May 2024.
+Consular support is not available from within Gaza.
 If you are a British national in Gaza who wants to leave Gaza, you should make contact with us as soon as possible.
-There are currently no exit routes available for foreign nationals to depart Gaza as a result of the military operations, but we are working with the Israeli, Egyptian and Jordanian authorities to explore alternatives.
+There are currently no exit routes available for foreign nationals to depart Gaza independently.
+We are working with the Israeli, Palestinian and other authorities in the region to help British nationals leave via safe routes.

-If you are a UK visa holder who meets all of the following criteria, you can contact us to request support to leave Gaza:
+If you are a UK visa holder who meets all of the following criteria, you can contact us to request support to leave Gaza if:

-- you have a spouse/partner or a child aged 17 or under currently living in the UK; and
+• you have a spouse/partner or a child aged 17 or under currently living in the UK

 Help and support in Israel and the OPTs